djaus2/BruceEckel.github.io/_posts/2017-01-07-a-canonical-equals-for-java.md

 1. If the **rval** is `null`, it's not equal.

-2. If the **rval** is `this` (you're comparing yourself to yourself), the two objects are equl.
+2. If the **rval** is `this` (you're comparing yourself to yourself), the two objects are equal.

 3. If the **rval** is not the same class or subclass, the two objects are not equal.